Amitriptyline vs Nortriptyline (Pamelor)

 safer alternative to amitriptyline for relief of the pain of diabetic

-neuropathy and, unlike amitriptyline, is not assosiated with systemic
+neuropathy and, unlike amitriptyline, is not associated with systemic

 side effects 8.